Grant Terms and Definitions

 Federally recognized Tribes located in California and non-federally recognized Tribes located in California with an established government structure.

 Certain grants require that recipients operate within specific geographic areas.
-This may be described by political subdivisions such as certain counties, cities, towns, special districts, etc., or in broader terms, such as entire regions (e.g. the San Joaquin Valley) or by certain features (rural/urban, proximity to water, etc.).
+This may be described by political subdivisions such as certain counties, cities, towns, special districts, etc., or in broader terms, such as entire regions, state or federal lands (e.g. the San Joaquin Valley, Sierra) or by certain features (rural/urban, proximity to water, etc.).

 Expected Award Announcement Date